 Civil offenses deal with disputes between one private entity and another.
 A civil case begins when a plaintiff (prosecution) claims that another person or entity (defendant) failed to carry out a legal duty owed to the plaintiff constituting an injury or loss.
 Some examples are personal and injuries, breach of contract or slander.

 A significant distinction between civil and criminal cases is the burden of proof necessary to provide for a conviction.

 The burden of proof is the duty to prove, or disprove a fact.

 Criminal cases require a higher standard of evidence to prove beyond a reasonable doubt the crime was committed by the defendant.

-Criminal offenses and civil offenses are generally different in terms of their punishment.
-As discussed earlier, criminal cases will have jail time as a potential punishment, whereas civil cases generally only result in monetary damages or orders to do or not do something.
+Criminal offenses and civil offenses are different in terms of their punishment.
+As discussed earlier, criminal cases may have jail time as a potential punishment, whereas civil cases generally only result in monetary damages or orders to do or not do something.
 Note that a criminal case may involve both jail time and monetary punishments in the form of fines.

 Statute of Limitations

 The statute of limitations is the period of time after which no prosecution can be initiated.

 Misdemeanor crimes have a two year statute of limitations; except in the case of some malicious misdemeanors.
 A malicious misdemeanor is one committed with malice and a bad motive.
 If you have evidence a misdemeanor crime occurred within the two year time period, charges may be filed.
 After that time period charges may not be filed.